InertiaCore/inertiacore.net/docs/core/vite-helper.md

 # Vite Helper

 A Vite helper class is available to automatically load your generated styles or scripts by simply using the `@Vite.Input("src/main.tsx")` helper.
 You can also enable HMR when using React by using the `@Vite.ReactRefresh()` helper.
-This pairs well with the `laravel-vite-plugin` npm package.
+This pairs well with the `@inertiacore/vite-plugin` npm package.

 To get started with the Vite Helper, you will need to add one more line to the `Program.cs` or `Starup.cs` file.